 So, I’ve met a hero and, unlike the time I was roundly blanked by Damon Albarn, all went well.
 The Clio Williams is as good as I dared hope: a feisty, back-to-basics hot hatch that enjoys a good thrashing.
 I mean, um… a careful drive.

 With no air-con (or indeed airbags), it would take a dedicated soul to drive a Williams every day.
 I’d save mine as a toy for weekends, to blat along B-roads then spend hours lovingly polishing.
 Even after just a few hours, it’s secured a space in my soul.
-Oh, and my all-time hot hatch top 10.
+Sadly, I’ll have to content myself with watching re-runs of Salvage Hunters for now.